 These accommodations do not dilute the curriculum or credentials but make it possible for you to fairly evaluate a student’s understanding of the material without the impact of the disability and for students with disabilities to achieve a grade that’s a measure of their abilities.

-Each student’s accommodations are specific to individual need, based on documentation of a disabling condition from a certified, licensed practitioner.
-Documentation is reviewed by the accessibility services advisors who, in consultation with the student, determine accommodations.
-Authorized accommodations are stated on a Notification of Accommodation letter, current to the semester, for the student to submit to instructors.
+Each student’s academic accommodations are specific to individual need, based on verifying documentation of a disabling condition from a certified, licensed practitioner.
+Documentation is reviewed by the Faculty Accessibility Services Advisors who, in consultation with the student, determine accommodations.
+Authorized academic accommodations are stated on a Notification of Accommodation letter, current to the semester.

 (Additional information: Supporting Students with Disabilities in British Columbia.)